Kamahl19/react-starter/DOCS.md

 Testing Library also provides a [user-event](https://testing-library.com/docs/user-event/intro/) companion library that simulates user interactions by dispatching the events that would happen if the interaction took place in a browser.
 Another useful companion library is [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) that provides [custom DOM element matchers](https://github.com/testing-library/jest-dom#custom-matchers) for Jest.

 To configure code that executes before the tests run (e.g. to mock API or set global settings) take a look at [src/setupTests.ts](./src/setupTests.ts).
+There is also [src/testUtils.tsx](./src/testUtils.tsx) which provides custom render function for testing and wraps test with necessary providers.

 ## Linting & Formatting